zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-caching.md

 }
 ```

-### 查找最近访问的项目
+### Finding recently accessed items

 A common problem required by many applications is to find the most recently accessed items.
 For example, a blogging site might want to display information about the most recently read blog posts.
 You can implement this functionality by using a Redis list.
 A Redis list contains multiple items that share the same key, but the list acts as a double-ended queue.
 You can push items on to either end of the list by using the LPUSH (left push) and RPUSH (right push) commands.
 You can retrieve items from either end of the list by using the LPOP and RPOP commands.
 You can also return a set of elements by using the LRANGE and RRANGE commands.
 The code snippets below show how you can perform these operations by using the StackExchange library.
 This code uses the BlogPost type from the previous examples.
-As a blog post is read by a user, the title of the blog post is pushed onto a list associated with the key "blog:recent_帖子"穿红衣的缓存中通过使用 IDatabase.ListLeftPushAsync 方法:
+As a blog post is read by a user, the title of the blog post is pushed onto a list associated with the key "blog:recent_posts" in the Redis cache by using the IDatabase.ListLeftPushAsync method:

 ```csharp
 ConnectionMultiplexer redisHostConnection = ...;